satoshiofficial/RodBeck/README.md

 Self-learning, evolving, backpropagated AI enwrapping + within app/software/Docker/Bucket/Container/”Block”

-Evolutionary artificial intelligence and COVID-19
+Evolutionary (Generative) artificial intelligence and COVID-19

-Using the Google Cloud AI platform, pioneered large-scale, evolutionary, rapidly-scaling, back-propagated artificial intelligence and machine learning tools, which helped determine where cases are, where the hot spots are and predicts where the next outbreak is going to happen.
+Using the Google Cloud Platform, pioneered large-scale, evolutionary, rapidly-scaling, back-propagated artificial intelligence and machine learning tools, which helped determine where cases are, where the hot spots are and predicts where the next outbreak is going to happen.

-Created after recovering from contracting Coronavirusdisease2019 in early February 2020, while working as a Sr. Azure Cloud Engineer for Microsoft, as a response tool for healthcare and frontline workers during the early stages of the outbreak of the COVID-19 pandemic.
+Created after recovering from contracting Coronavirusdisease2019 in early February 2020, while working as a Sr. Azure Cloud Engineer, Azure Cloud Advocate for Microsoft, as a response tool for healthcare and frontline workers during the early stages of the outbreak of the pandemic.

  INTERPOLATION(S) ON IMG_4742 AND IMG_9897: